Ciurcopterus: History of research

 Ciurcopterus was first described as a species of Pterygotus, P. ventricosus, by Erik.
 N. Kjellesvig-Waering in 1948.
 This species was represented by the dorsal impression of a single incomplete fossilised individual discovered near Kokomo, Indiana.
 The specimen (USNM 88130, currently housed at the U.S. National Museum in Washington) preserves most of the body, excluding parts of the appendages and the end of the telson.
 This individual would have measured approximately 29 cm (11 in) in length in life.
 Kjellesvig-Waering noted that the species did not resemble any of the other North American species of Pterygotus that had been described but that it did share some similarities with the British P. anglicus, from which it could still be differentiated by the different shape of the carapace, differences in the sixth appendage and P. ventricosus exhibiting a greater gibbosity.

 In 2007, O. Erik Tetlie and Derek E. G. Briggs redescribed the species based on four new specimens recovered from Kokomo.
 The new material allowed them to determine that P. ventricosus represented the most basal pterygotid eurypterid and the study helped provide evidence for the precise phylogenetic position of the family, showing that the Slimonidae (and not the Hughmilleriidae) was the most closely related group to the Pterygotidae.
 The specimens included YPM 208028 (the anterior half of an individual), YPM 209622 (a telson), YPM 210975 (a genital operculum) and YPM 210974 (a pretelson).
-Tetlie and Briggs erected a new genus due to the unique features and distinct phylogenetic position of the species, naming it Ciurcopterus in honour of Samuel J. Ciurca, Jr., who has contributed significantly to eurypterid research by discovering a large amount of eurypterid specimens, including the four new specimens used to describe Ciurcopterus itself.
+Tetlie and Briggs erected a new genus due to the unique features and distinct phylogenetic position of the species, naming it Ciurcopterus in honour of Samuel J. Ciurca Jr., who has contributed significantly to eurypterid research by discovering a large amount of eurypterid specimens, including the four new specimens used to describe Ciurcopterus itself.
 Another species, C. sarlei (also previously classified as a species of Pterygotus) was also referred to the genus due similarities in the pretelson (which is wider and shorter than that of C. ventricosus) and telson.

+In 2025, James Lamsdell placed Ciurcopterus in its own family in the Pterygotioidea, Ciurcopteridae, which was recovered as the sister taxon of the more derived Pterygotidae.
+The creation of the new family was justified by the armature of the prosomal appendages of Ciurcopterus being different from that seen in the pterygotids, and more similar to the spiny appendages seen in Slimonia.